-Some of the Lichens, Fungi, Algae, Mosses, Angiosperms, Ferns and Allies makes up the plant species.
-The pi-diagram below shows the approximate distribution of flora across the world.
-Flora in India is one of the richest in the world.
-This is connected to the wide of variation in the climate, geography and plant-friendly habitats in our country.
-Over 18,000 species of flowering plants have been identified in India which constitutes 6-7 % of the world’s flora.
+A variety of Fungi, Algae, Mosses, Angiosperms, Ferns and Allies makes up the majority of the plant species.
+The pi-diagram below shows the approximate distribution of different types of flora across the world.
+India is the proud owner of a variety of flowers.
+This is connected to the wide variation in the climate, geography and plant-friendly habitats across our country.
+Over 18,000 species of flowering plants have been identified in India constituting around 6-7 % of the world’s flora.
 Total plant species in India are 50,000 including a variety of endemics.

 Vertebrates and invertebrates species-The animal kingdom

 The animal kingdom can be classified as vertebrates and invertebrates.
 Vertebrates are the animals having their backbone and are usually inland species.
 However, oceans, rivers, forests, mountains and even in deserts do have vertebrate population.
-Animals with no backbone are called invertebrates; 97% of the animal kingdom are invertebrates that found in lands, ponds, oceans and other water bodies.
+On the other hand, animals with no backbone are called invertebrates; 97% of the animal kingdom are invertebrates observed in lands, ponds, oceans and other water bodies.
 There are 6 types of invertebrates; Annelids, Molluscs, Arthropods, Arachnids, Echinoderms, and Protozoa.
 The following pie chart is the presentation of the proportion of the global distribution percentage of invertebrates.

 Patterns of Biodiversity

-Since biodiversity is a big component, it must be measurable, defined and must have a particular pattern to explain.
-Many biologists and ecologists have found that though organisms are highly diverse, their distribution has a uniform pattern.
+Because biodiversity is a significant component, it must be measurable, well-defined and explainable.
+Many biologists and ecologists have found that though organisms are highly diverse, they are distributed systematically based on the geographic and climatic factors.
 There 2 patterns of biodiversity distribution pattern namely, latitudinal gradients and Species-area relationships.

-1. Latitudinal gradient – Latitude is an angular distance of a place from it`s north or South Pole expressed in degrees.
+Latitude is an angular distance of a place from it`s North or South Pole expressed in degrees.
 Latitudinal gradient is the most popular method of explaining the pattern of biodiversity on earth.
-Latitudinal gradient parameter helps to quantify the ways in which various taxonomic, phylogenetic, genetic and functional aspects of plants and animals have been distributed between the equator and Polar Regions.
-The species diversity is be based on a particular pattern from one extreme to another extreme.
+Latitudinal gradient, a parameter helps to quantify the ways in which various taxonomic, phylogenetic, genetic and functional aspects of plants and animals have been distributed across the equator and Polar Regions.
 The equator region(central part) has a maximum diversity but as we move towards the poles, the diversity gradually diminishes.
 But the exception is that some of the climate-specific indigenous species like polar beer dominate in the polar regions than the others.
-In general, the species richness in plants and animals is high at the equator.
-Being in a tropical region, India has a rich heritage of species across its coldest to the hottest regions.

 Climate and species

-Tropical regions are very much favourable for the growth and development of species because of its stable climate when compared to the temperate areas.
-There is no rapid fluctuation of weather conditions in a tropical region resulting in high sustainability of all the species.
-On the contrary, temperate regions have glaciations that could slide, or create a harsh and intolerant temperature zones that might kill the species or at least make them struggle to exist.
+When compared to the temperate regions, tropic areas are very much favourable for the growth and development of species because of its stable climate.
+In a tropical area, there is the least fluctuation of weather condition resulting in high sustainability of all the species.
+On the contrary, temperate regions with their massive glaciations could slide, or create a harsh and intolerant temperature zones.
 For the plants, tropical regions are good because of the availability of rich solar energy to produce food and enhance growth through photosynthesis.
 This may not be the case in temperate regions.